 7. MCU(Micro-Controller Unit)

-The optical module is composed of many devices, including optoelectronic devices, functional circuits and optical interfaces.
-The optoelectronics includes both transmitting and receiving parts, among which the laser chip and detector chip are collectively called the optical communication chip, which is the most core part of the optical module.
-Understanding the basic structure of optical modules is the basis for mastering the working principle of them and distinguishing their package types.
+The optical module is composed of many devices, including optoelectronic devices, functional circuits, and optical interfaces.
+Optoelectronics includes both transmitting and receiving parts, among which the laser chip and detector chip are collectively called the optical communication chip, which is the core part of the optical module.
+Understanding the basic structure of optical modules is the basis for mastering their working principle of them and distinguishing their package types.